- Help for:

 Soft tissue surgery is intended to improve the effect of an anti-snoring device or PAP therapy (more about what PAP is in a moment).

-Whereas hard tissue surgery (that changes the way you look) is intended to eliminate the need for any other treatment.
+Whereas hard tissue surgery (that will change the way you look) is intended to eliminate the need for any other treatment.

 There are pillows especially designed for PAP users.
 Keep reading: